lmc-eu/spirit-design-system/packages/web-react/src/components/Accordion/README.md

 </UncontrolledAccordion>
 ```

-### Uncontrolled Accordion with open only one at a time and default open value
+### Uncontrolled Accordion with Open Only One at a Time and Default Open Value

 ```javascript
 <UncontrolledAccordion defaultOpen="accordion-item-example-1">